Hidden gauge invariances of torsion theories: closed algebras and absence of ghosts: Conclusions and outlooks

 In this paper we have performed for the first time a systematic analysis of the possible gauge invariances that give rise to closed algebras and can be consistently imposed in torsionful theories of gravity.
 The gauge transformations that we have focused on are affine in the torsion, they are parameterized by even-parity tensors and involve only one covariant derivative of these tensors.
 Therefore, one possible extension of the present work may be to consider transformations that are parameterized by odd-symmetry tensors, or that involve more covariant derivatives.
 Nevertheless, we remark that our hypotheses regarding the ansatze of the transformations are in complete analogy with those that one usually encounters in Yang-Mills \cite{Weinberg:1996kr}, General Relativity \cite{Percacci:2017fkn} and higher-spin gauge theories \cite{Ponomarev:2022vjb}.
 Another possible future development of the present work is to apply the same technique to general metric-affine theories, i.e., those that have a non-trivial non-metricity.

 The most interesting result that we have obtained is that it is possible to impose a non-abelian gauge structure \eqref{eq:algebra}, that may be interpreted as a holonomic twin of the local Lorentz algebra.
 By imposing the invariance under such a transformation (see Eq.\ \eqref{eq:deltaG}) we were able to derive an invariant action \eqref{eq:full-action}, which has $4$ arbitrary couplings instead of the $94$ of the most general power-counting renormalizable action.
 Furthermore, the flat-space content of the theory is devoid of ghost instabilities, whereas it does present a tachyonic scalar mode.
+However, this mode has a healthy mass term on a maximally symmetric background with negative curvature.
+Therefore, a more detailed investigation of the physical properties of this model is required in order to make precise claims regarding the nature of the mass terms.

 Our analysis in Sect.\ \ref{sect:non-lin} has also yielded an abelian gauge structure, which is parameterized by a scalar.
 The infinitesimal transformation is a non-trivial generalization of the one that has already been studied in the literature \cite{Shapiro:2001rz,Sauro:2022chz,Sauro:2022hoh,Paci:2024ohq}, the difference being that the known one only acts on the torsion vector.
 In this work we have not worked out any phenomenological aspect of the associated invariant action, therefore this will certainly be a possible future development.